abenayed-XGL/IRIS/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %} Contact

-Prospective students, collaborators, and industry partners are welcome to get in touch.
 The Intelligent Radio and Integrated Systems (IRIS) Laboratory is based in the Department of Electronic and Computer Engineering at The Hong Kong University of Science and Technology (HKUST).

+For inquiries about our research, collaboration, or open positions, please reach out to Prof. Ahmed Ben Ayed.

 {%
   include button.html
   type="email"
-  text="Email: eebenayed@ust.hk"
+  text="eebenayed@ust.hk"
   link="eebenayed@ust.hk"
 %}
 {%
   include button.html
   type="address"